alejandrojuria/tightbinder/docs/source/config.rst

 .. code-block::

-    [Spin-orbit coupling]
+    [SOC]

+Field for spin-orbit coupling.
 Using a non-zero value of spin-orbit coupling will automatically produce a spinful model, i.e. it sets the ``spin`` option to ``True`` even if it was set to ``False`` before.
 The amplitudes must be specified for all species, one value per species following the YAML syntax for lists.
 If there is only one value, it can be written without brackets.